DrewNaylor/guinget/docs/How-to-use.md

 Please note that the `winget list` option requires the `list` experimental feature to be set to on in winget's config file if it's not already a default feature.

+## Importing and exporting packages

+You can import and export the list of packages from the respective menu items under `File` if `import` and/or `export` are available in winget and set to on if they're not default features.

 ## Searching and filtering for packages

 You can search for packages using the search bar in the toolbar at the top of the window.
 This only filters the `Package` column for now, but other columns are planned to be supported.
 To start a search, do one of the following: